bmuschko/gaelyk-jsonlib-plugin/README.md

         created = record.created.format("yyyy/MM/dd")
     }

+### Parsing JSON

-The plugin provides additional methods to the HttpServletRequest and HttpServletResponse objects.
+The plugin provides additional methods to the `HttpServletRequest` and `HttpServletResponse` objects.
 If you want to parse a request parameter and convert it to an object.

     // json = {"name":"json","bool":true,"int":1,"double":2.2,"func":function(a){ return a; },"array":[1,2]}